Chrisfaherty/ci-p4-pv/README.md

 ## Project Goals

 ### User Goals
-* Storing my account details (Username, Email & Password),
+* Storing their account details (Username, Email & Password),
-* View all my account details,
+* View all their account details,
 * Add new accounts as required,
-* View all of my account details,
+* Edit the account details,
+* Delete accounts,
-* Edit the account details.
+* Be able to contact the admin,
+* Be able to stay uptodate on the latest Security trends.

 ### Site Owner Goals
-* Create a password managar that I would use myself,
+* Create a product that would improve the online security and awareness of its users,
-* Create an easy flow for the user to navigate the terminal,
+* Create a design and ease of use flow that entices the users to return,
-* Provide feedback when the user inputs incorrect information.
+* Provide the ability to recieve feedback from its users,
+* Provide a responsive design.

 ## User Experience